interbit/interbit/docs/gitbook/examples/to-do-list.md

 - `interbit.config.js`
 - `interbit.prod.config.js`

-The public, private, and control chain configurations are exactly as they are in the template app&mdash;all we've done is rename things here.
-The template app is configured so that users can dispatch actions to their private chain, so our To-do List app does the same.
+The public, private, and control chain configurations are exactly as they are in the Template app&mdash;all we've done is rename things here.
+The Template app is configured so that users can dispatch actions to their private chain, so our To-do List app does the same.
 Users have their own private to-do lists.
 In the future, we may extend this example so that users can have shared lists.

 ### Modifying the Private Covenant